By Andrea Lebron - February 9, 2021

-The latest on workplace violence statistics is that many businesses continue to under-report non-fatal injuries and illnesses.
+Comparing these statistics with other sources of data, it is clear many businesses continue to under-report non-fatal injuries and illnesses at work.
 This under-reporting creates a misleading picture of violence in the workplace and - due to not acknowledging the issue - results in businesses failing to adequately protect employees.

 According to the Workplace Violence Research Institute, workplace violence has two definitions.
 The first, the Institute claims, is one perpetrated by the media in which a disgruntled customer or employee takes a firearm to a place of work and shoots indiscriminately.
 Although an exaggerated example, this definition may explain why many employees and employers feel violence at work only occurs when an injury is sustained due to a physical attack.